 Property, machinery and equipment are recognized at their acquisition or construction cost, as applicable, less accumulated depreciation and accumulated impairment losses.
-Depreciation of fixed assets is recognized as part of cost and operating expenses (note 5) and is calculated using the straight-line method over the estimated useful lives of the assets, except for mineral reserves, which are depleted using the units-of-production method. (notes 3J and 6).
+Depreciation of fixed assets is recognized as part of cost of sales and operating expenses (note 5) and is calculated using the straight-line method over the estimated useful lives of the assets, except for mineral reserves, which are depleted using the units-of-production method.
+Impairment losses of property, machinery and equipment are recognized in the period in which they are determined within the line item "Other expenses, net" (notes 3J and 6).

-As of December 31, 2020, the average useful lives by category of fixed assets which are reviewed on each reporting date and adjusted if necessary were as follows:
+As of December 31, 2021, the average useful lives by category of fixed assets, which are reviewed on each reporting date, were as follows:

-Years
+rears

-Administrative buildings 30
+Administrative buildings .
+30

 Industrial buildings

 Machinery and equipment .
 14

-Ready-mix trucks and motor vehicles 9
+Ready-mix trucks and motor vehicles .
+10

-Office equipment and other assets
+Office equipment and other assets 5

 Assets for the right-of-use related to leases are initially measured at cost, which comprises the initial amount of the lease liability adjusted by any lease payments made at or before the commencement date, plus any initial direct costs incurred and an estimate of costs to dismantle, remove or restore the underlaying asset, less any lease incentives received.
 The asset for the right-of-use is subsequently depreciated using the straight-line method from the commencement date to the end of the lease term, unless the lease transfers ownership of the underlaying asset to CEMEX Latam by the end of the lease term or if the cost of the asset for the right-of-use reflects that CEMEX Latam will exercise a purchase option.
 In that case the asset for the right-of-use would be depreciated over the useful life of the underlying asset.
 In addition, assets for the right-of-use may be reduced by impairment losses, if any, and adjusted for certain remeasurements of the lease liability.
-As of December 31, 2020, the average term of the current contracts is four years.
+As of December 31, 2021, the average term of the current contracts is four years.